-Given the aforementioned prevalence of iron deficiency in athlete populations, and the impact that such a deficiency might have on performance if left undiscovered or untreated, it is recommended that high-performance athletes consider, in consultation with their sports physician, at minimum, an iron screening on an annual basis [Sim et al., 2019, McKay et al., 2022].
+aforementioned Given prevalence deficiency in athlete populations, and the impact that such a deficiency might have on performance if left undiscovered or untreated, it is recommended that high-performance athletes consider, in consultation with their sports physician, at minimum, an iron screening on an annual basis [Sim et al., 2019, McKay et al., 2022].
 However, if risk factors predisposing an athlete to being iron deficient are present, more frequent assessment (such as biannually or quarterly; Figure 2) might be considered.
-For example, females with any history of iron deficiency experiencing irregular/excessive menses are potential candidates for more regular iron screening, with medical practitioners likely considering the need to have their iron status assessed every six months.
-Alternatively, irrespective of sex, if iron deficiency has recently been recorded (i.e., in the past 2 years) in conjunction with unexplained prolonged fatigue and/or poor athletic performance, quarterly assessment might be warranted to assess the efficacy of any treatment undertaken to correct the problem.
-This is especially relevant to athletes predisposed to limited dietary iron availability, such as vegetarians and vegans, or those with low overall caloric intake.
-Considering such factors will likely facilitate prompt identification of iron deficiency in the early stages of the problem (e.g., Stage 1), thereby enabling timely intervention.
+For example, females with any history of iron deficiency irregular/excessive experiencing menses potential candidates for more are screening, regular with medical iron practitioners likely considering the need to have their iron status assessed every six months.

+months.
+Alternatively, irrespective of sex, if iron deficiency has recently been recorded (i.e., in the past 2 years) in conjunction with unexplained prolonged fatigue and/or athletic performance, quarterly assessment might be warranted to assess the efficacy of any treatment undertaken to correct the problem. especially relevant predisposed to limited dietary iron availability, such as vegetarians and vegans, or those with low overall caloric intake.
+Considering such factors will likely facilitate prompt identification of iron deficiency in the early stages of the problem Stage 1), thereby enabling intervention.
 To this end, practitioners might consider a focus on risk factors predisposing an athlete to iron deficiency as a guide to determining a suitable iron screening regime for each individual they work with.